cfelipesandoval/Website/content/english/portfolio/nbody.md

 <img src = "/images/portfolio/nbody/OrbitingFig8.gif" class="postimage">

-You can check out the details of how you can use this tool in my [GitHub Repo](https://github.com/cfelipesandoval/N-Body_Simulator).
+You can check out the details of how to use this simulator in my [GitHub Repo](https://github.com/cfelipesandoval/N-Body_Simulator).